jaredjennings/latex-cyber/README.rst

 cyber also helps you format your document in a form suitable inside the U.S. Department of Defense, by attaching distribution statements, destruction notices, organization logos, and security labels to it.

+cyber is released under the MIT license; see the file named LICENSE.